 How long has your friend had herpes?
 Often the longer a person has the virus the less frequent and less severe their outbreaks will be.
 Also, it’s been proven that viral shedding is drastically reduced after the first year after becoming infected thus reducing the chances of spreading the virus to you.

 Because as many as 90% of people who are infected with the virus show no signs or symptoms.
 Another thing to think about is perhaps their symptoms have been so mild that they were overlooked in the past.
-It is likely that they may have become infected years before meeting you.
+It is likely that they may have become infected years before ever meeting you.
 It is also possible that the virus remained hidden in their body and this was the first time that it has caused any symptoms.

-is very powerful in today’s society and it has probably taken your friend a great deal of courage to discuss this very personal and sensitive subject with you.
+The herpes stigma is very powerful in today’s society and it has probably taken your friend a great deal of courage to discuss this very personal and sensitive subject with you.
 This should show you that your friend has a great deal of integrity.
-Integrity is the foundation of a truly meaningful relationship and dating someone with herpes is no different.
+And remember that integrity is the foundation of a truly meaningful relationship and dating someone with herpes is no different.

 Here are a few simple tips while moving forward in your relationship:

-I'd strongly recommend that you never stop dating someone or break off a relationship based solely on a herpes infection especially if you think you’ve found that 1 in 100 exceptional person.
+I'd strongly recommend that you never stop dating someone with herpes or break off a relationship based solely on a herpes infection especially if you think you’ve found that 1 in 100 exceptional person.

 People who have found themselves dating or in a relationship with someone who has been diagnosed with genital herpes often have a lot of questions.
 Please share yours here and we will answer them as soon as possible.